 It also goes a way towards explaining some of Tony's extreme 'my technology, you no touch' reactions to the arc reactor and the suit, if he had it drilled into his head from early on that anything falling into the realm of 'tesseract stuff' had to be strictly controlled and kept out of government hands.

-It's much more than that.
-Iron Man 2 has the Stark Expo song Make Way For Tomorrow Today which is a Disneyland Tomorrowland type song in the vein of Great Big Beautiful Tomorrow.
+Iron Man 2 has the Stark Expo song "Make Way For Tomorrow Today" which is a Disneyland Tomorrowland type song in the vein of "Great Big Beautiful Tomorrow".
 This isn't coincidence - MWFTT is written by one of the Sherman Brothers, who were legendary songwriters for Disney, including that Tomorrowland song.
 You might also think it isn't a coincidence that Howard Stark appears to be a mix of Howard Hughes and Walt Disney (Hughes for the tech, Disney for the family friendly showmanship and public persona).

-Steve doesn't know what fondue is because it wasn't popular until the 50s and 60s.
+Steve doesn't know what fondue is because it wasn't popular until the 1950s and 1960s.
 Howard Stark of course knows what it is because he's rich and indulges in all sorts of high brow tastes that the common masses don't know.